read

 - Each line of the file (or the requested range) is printed to stdout, one line per output line.

-- No headers, no line numbers, no syntax highlighting.
+- No line numbers, no syntax highlighting.

 - Empty output when

---from exceeds the file length.
+--start exceeds the file length.

 Errors